Pathfinder - The Monk Handbook

 - Dragon Style: A grab bag of bonuses and buffs,

-- Dragon Roar: The cone's small duration means that you can affect at most 6 targets, but automatic damage is still pretty good.
+- Dragon Roar: The cone's small size means that you can affect at most 6 targets, but automatic damage is still pretty good.
 Adding the Shaken condition is also nice, as Shaken can really make an enemy vulnerable.
-Don't plan to spam this, but it's a cool option on turns when you need to move into combat.
+Don't plan to spam this, but it's a cool option on turns when you need to move or when multiple enemies are grouped together.
+Also note that the extra damage from Dragon Style and Dragon Ferocity don't apply because this isn't an attack.

 - Earth Child Style: Unless you fight a huge number of